 First, open your System Preferences from the Apple icon in the menu bar:

 Next, you should see a “Profiles” icon in System Preferences that isn’t normally there:

 Select it and you should see a list of profiles on your Mac.
 If you’re the only owner of your Mac and have never added any profiles, then you can remove any that you see.
 Otherwise, you should use a little more discretion and only remove profiles that look like they shouldn’t be there.
 You can get rid of them by selecting them and pressing the minus button.

 Once you’ve done that, you should be able to revisit your Safari Preferences and change the homepage.
 For users who have a greyed out homepage error but don’t see the Profiles icon in System Preferences, you likely have a more problematic case of malware and should seek help from your local Apple store or repair shop.

 Change Your Homepage in Google Chrome

 As with Safari, to change your homepage in Chrome first open the app.
 Next, click on “Chrome” in the menu bar in the upper-left, and then choose “Preferences.”
-When the Chrome preferences window appears, make sure you’re in “Settings,” as indicated by my arrow:
+Instead of opening a Settings panel, like Safari, clicking “Preferences” will open up the Settings page in Chrome, like below:

 Change Your Homepage in Firefox

 Finally, if you’ve noticed that your Firefox home page has been changed, the process is very similar to what we did for Safari and Chrome.
 Once Firefox is open, choose Firefox > Preferences from the menu bar at the top of the screen.
-In the Firefox preferences, select General from the column on the left and then locate the “Home Page” box.
+Like Chrome, this will open a page in Firefox rather than a separate menu panel.

 And that’s it!
 Run the excellent Malwarebytes program I linked to above, and then switch your homepage back to whatever you’d like.
 In the future, though, be careful where you get your downloads from; if at all possible, it’s safest to grab stuff from the Mac App Store or the manufacturer’s website!